THE MEASURE OF ELLA

 “Carlos!”
 Rich signaled him over.

-“Rich, keep a good hold on him,” said Davis.
+“Keep a good hold on him, Rich,” said Davis.
 “I’ll lower over and wrap my legs around him.
 Carlos, cut the tether.”

 Davis seized the lifeline with one hand and Jake’s tether with the other.
 Grace rode up a wave, lifting Jake free from the water, and Davis quickly lowered himself over the side, snagging the boy with his legs to keep him from being swept under.